The parathyroid gland-specific proteome

 Proteins that bind intracellular calcium in parathyroid gland

-Genes shared between the parathyroid gland and other tissues
+Gene expression shared between parathyroid gland and other tissues

-There are 63 group enriched genes expressed in the parathyroid gland.
-Group enriched genes are defined as genes showing a 5-fold higher average level of mRNA expression in a group of 2-7 tissues, including parathyroid gland, compared to all other tissues.
+There are 34 group enriched genes expressed in parathyroid gland.
+Group enriched genes are defined as genes showing a 4-fold higher average level of mRNA expression in a group of 2-5 tissues, including parathyroid gland, compared to all other tissues.

-In order to illustrate the relation of parathyroid gland to other tissue types, a network plot was generated, displaying the number of genes shared between different tissue types.
+In order to illustrate the relation of parathyroid gland tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.

 Figure 2.
 An interactive network plot of the parathyroid gland enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of parathyroid gland enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.